CBD Dosage Guide for Beginners

 Don’t: Use It at Random Times

-CBD can be used at any time of the day, so this isn’t meant to be a bad thing.
+CBD can be used at any time of the day, which offers flexibility in incorporating CBD into your routine.
 The point is that you should make a routine that works with your schedule and goals.
 If your goal is to reduce chronic pain to help you get a better night’s sleep, then you should take it during your nighttime routine.

 If you’re using it to help reduce work-provoked anxiety, you may want to take it before heading to work and after work when you’re winding down.